niranjan9483/mtc-backend-prod/README.md

-# mtc-backend-prod
+# This prod python repository is backend developrs.
-python code MTC
+The infra last modify by Niranjana H B